run-llama/llama_index/docs/optimizing/agentic_strategies/agentic_strategies.md

 You can build agents on top of your existing LlamaIndex RAG pipeline to empower it with automated decision capabilities.
 A lot of modules (routing, query transformations, and more) are already agentic in nature in that they use LLMs for decision making.

-This section shows you how to deploy a full agent loop, capable of chain-of-thought and query planning, on top of existing RAG query engines as tools for more advanced decision making.
+This guides below show you how to deploy a full agent loop, capable of chain-of-thought and query planning, on top of existing RAG query engines as tools for more advanced decision making.

 ```{toctree}
 ---